 As soon as you feel shaking, get under a desk or other secure object.
 Protect your head, most importantly from falling objects.
 Move away from things like bookcases or lamps that could topple over or come unhinged.
 As soon as the shaking stops, put out any fires like your stove.
 Next, open a door to secure an exit.
 Do not panic or rush outside, and don’t forget to wear your shoes!
 Move to your nearest evacuation zone and await further instructions.

 If you are driving, slow your car gradually and pull over to the left.
 Do not leave your car until the shaking stops.
-Leave your key in the car and door unlocked when you evacuate.
+Leave your key in the car and the door unlocked when you evacuate.
 If you are outside or in public facilities, move away from dangerous or unstable objects and protect your body, especially your head.

 Public transportation such as trains and buses will come to a stop.
 This may be abrupt, so make sure you hold onto a nearby handle to stabilize yourself.
 Listen to staff and await further instructions.
 If the quake is minor, the train or bus will resume shortly.

-If you are in an elevator, get off at the next floor and make sure you are protecting your body from falling objects.
+If you are in an elevator, get off to the next floor and make sure you are protecting your body from falling objects.
 Do not ever use an elevator in the case of a disaster or emergency.
 Always use the stairs.

 If you are near the coastline or water, near a cliff when an earthquake occurs, quickly move to a safe location in an elevated area in case a tsunami is triggered.
 You may have a few seconds up to a few minutes so move fast!